Adele Eskeles Gottfried

 Adele Eskeles Gottfried is a professor emerita and psychologist known for her work in the field of intrinsic motivation, giftedness, and academic achievement.
 Gottfried taught in the department of Educational Psychology at California State University, Northridge, where she was director of Research Enhancement of the Michael D. Eisner College of Education.

 Gottfried is known for creating the Children’s Academic Intrinsic Motivation Inventory (CAIMI) and for co-directing the Fullerton Longitudinal Study with Allen W. Gottfried.
 Gottfried was awarded the Social Responsibility Award from the Western Psychological Association in 2011 "based on her research in the field of intrinsic motivation that has contributed to enhancing knowledge about children’s motivational development and educational attainment."
 Her co-authored article titled A longitudinal study of academic intrinsic motivation in intellectually gifted children: Childhood through adolescence was awarded the MENSA International Limited Award for Excellence in Research in 1997.

 Biography

-Gottfried completed a B.A. in Educational Psychology and Counseling from Queens College in 1967.
+Gottfried completed a B.A. in educational psychology and counseling from Queens College, City University of New York in 1967.
 She then completed a M.A. at the University of Chicago in 1968.
-Later Gottfried attended the Graduate School of the City University of New York where she obtained her Ph.D in Educational / Developmental Psychology in 1975.
+Later Gottfried attended the Graduate School of the City University of New York where she obtained her Ph.D. in educational / developmental psychology in 1975.
 Gottfried is married to her research collaborator, Allen W. Gottfried, and has two children.

 Gottfried is a Fellow of the American Psychological Association (Divisions 7, 9, and 15), the Association for Psychological Science, and the Western Psychological Association.
 She was an Inaugural Fellow of the American Educational Research Association.
-She has served on the editorial boards of various scientific journals including Child Development.
+She has served on the editorial boards of various scientific journals, including Child Development.